Postural Orthostatic Tachycardia Syndrome (POTS)

 With POTS, you may also have problems with:

 Some things can make symptoms worse.
-These include heat, eating, exercise, showering, sitting too long, and menstrual cycle changes.
+These include heat, menstrual cycle, dehydration, alcohol, exercise, and standing for a long time.

 To learn what is causing your symptoms, your doctor may:

-- Ask about your symptoms, and when and how they started.
+- Ask about your symptoms, including when and how they started.

 - Check how your blood pressure and heart rate change when you move from lying down to sitting to standing.

-- Do a tilt table test.
-The test uses a special table that slowly tilts you to an upright position.
-It checks how your body responds when you change positions.
+You may have other tests such as a tilt table test.
+This test checks how your body responds when you change positions.

-To improve your POTS symptoms, work with your doctor to find the right mix of treatments.
+Work with your doctor to find the right mix of treatments to help relieve symptoms and improve your quality of life.
 These treatments may include:

-- Taking medicine.
-For some people, taking medicine that's normally used for high blood pressure can help.
-Taking medicine that keeps the body's fluids balanced can also help.
+- Taking medicine prescribed by your doctor.
+For some people, taking medicine that affects blood pressure can help.
+Taking medicine that keeps the body's fluids balanced may also help.

 - Everyday self-care.
 These practices can be a key part of helping the body get back in balance.